 The Company reports annually on the number of board and Committee meetings that have been held and the attendance record of individual directors.
-During 2021 the Company held a total of 14 board meetings, and two General Meetings of shareholders, including the Annual General Meeting, at which all directors were present in person, or by telephone, or by proxy.
+During 2022 the Company held a total of 8 board meetings, and an Annual General Meeting, at which all directors were present in person, or by telephone, or by proxy.